Man charged in shootings of 2 adults, assaults on 2 children

-DETROIT (AP) - A 24-year-old Detroit man has been charged in the shootings of two adults and attacks on two children, including his 3-year-old daughter who was punched in the face.
+DETROIT (AP) - Prosecutors have charged a 24-year-old Detroit man with shooting and wounding another man and a woman, stabbing an 8-year-old boy and punching his own 3-year-old daughter.

-The Wayne County prosecutor’s office says Daryl Edwards was arraigned Friday on assault with intent to murder, assault and home invasion charges.
+The Wayne County prosecutor’s office says Daryl Edwards was arraigned Friday on charges of assault with intent to murder, assault and home invasion.

-A 39-year-old man and a 29-year-old woman were found shot Tuesday morning inside a west side Detroit home.
+Authorities allege that Edwards carried out the attacks Tuesday in a home on Detroit’s west side.
+A 39-year-old man and a 29-year-old woman were found shot.
 The woman’s 8-year-old son had been stabbed.
 Edwards’ daughter he shares with the woman suffered an injury to her nose.

 An 11-year-old boy was able to flee the home and call police.
-Edwards was arrested Wednesday.

 Prosecutor Kym Worthy described the woman as Edwards’ ex-girlfriend.